Kia Wright Kia Wright

 Limiting processed foods and understanding your food sensitivities can not heal many health issues, but it can also change the way you look (e.g. I became drastically less puffy by identifying my food sensitivities!).

-Why: Food can heal, or it can be the root of health and mood issues.
+Why: Food can heal, and it can also be the root of health and mood issues.

 Regularly eating highly-processed foods that cause stress and inflammation in your body can lead to disease over time.